As a first time home buyer

 As a first time home buyer with good credit, it is likely that you will be able to finance your home through either an FHA or Conventional loan.

 Your lender will be able to walk you through both financing options and discuss which option is the best fit for you.
+Want more info on obtaining a conventional loan? contact me

 Why your First Step should be to take action and get pre-qualified for a Home Loan